corielljacob/Othello-game/ReadMe.txt

 3) Two-Player Mode
 This mode allows two players to play by prompting each player where they'd like to place pieces until the game finishes.

+Note: in both one-player and two-player mode, the game will display an "O" for potential moves for whichever player is currently choosing a move.